Movement photography techniques involve capturing motion in photography and portraying motion in photos.

 - Blurred movement photography

-Camera settings to freeze the dancer in mid air: shutter speed 1/1250, aperture F4
+My camera settings to freeze the dancer in mid air using natural light only: shutter speed 1/1250, aperture F4

 Also known as freeze motion photography.

 We’re used to the concept that photography is a moment in time captured, frozen.